A nor'easter is coming for the Northeast, from Pennsylvania to Maine

 A winter storm watch will be in effect in cities like Hartford and Putnam in Connecticut; Providence in Rhode Island; and Boston and Amherst in Massachusetts.
 The NWS said to be especially careful while traveling, given the harsh weather conditions.

 The winter storm will also impact a small tip of southwest Maine and southern New Hampshire.
-More than 6 inches of snow may fall in areas like Sanford and Dover in Maine and Concord and Manchester in New Hampshire.
+More than 6 inches of snow may fall in areas like Sanford in Maine and Concord, Dover and Manchester in New Hampshire.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.